twinst/TWRefresh/README.md

 TWRefreshCollectionView.h

-# You can create your own indicators, just need to implement protocal TWRefreshIndicator
+# You can easily create your own indicators, just need to implement protocal TWRefreshIndicator

 Example: